openshift/enhancements/enhancements/cvo/cluster-profiles.md

 ## Motivation

 To support different a deployment model in which not all operators rendered by the CVO by default are needed.
-This includes IBM Public Cloud, in which a hosted control plane is used.
-Potentially it can also be used for Code Ready Containers.
+Every usage of a Cluster Profile MUST have a corresponding enhancement describing its usage.

+The initial target for this enhancement is to improve the IBM Cloud managed service offering to support alternative manifests for clusters that do not self-host the control plane.
+Other scenarios may use this solution (such as Code Ready Containers) pending future enhancements.

+Alternative manfiests for any OpenShift release component must link to an enhancement that defines the profile type and intended usage.

 ### Goals